 How Much Can I Potentially Earn When Working In This Field?

-Information published by the United States Bureau of Labor Services indicates that medical secretaries earned about $34,330 during 2015.
-On the other hand, medical and health services managers earned a median annual wage of $94,500 in May 2015.
-However, those in the lowest 10 percent earned a median wage of less than $56,230 while those in the highest 10 percent made in excess of $165,380.
+Information published by the United States Bureau of Labor Services indicates that medical secretaries earned about $38,090 during 2019.
 The highest median annual wages for this career path is paid at hospitals, while the lowest is at nursing and residential care facilities.
 In addition, there is a projected growth of 17 percent estimated until 2024, which is faster than what the average is for other occupations.
 This can be attributed to an increased demand in general for medical services by a more active aging population, which in turn means a greater need for administrators and managers.

 What Are The Other Advantages To Obtaining This Degree?